Micro-macro kinetic flux-vector splitting schemes for the multidimensional Boltzmann-ES-BGK equation: 2D Numerical Examples

 \subsection{Lid Driven Cavity Problem}

-Now that we have established basic convergence of the micro-macro finite volume method, we apply it to a standard test case in fluid dynamics: the lid-driven cavity problem.
-In this setup, a gas is confined in a box with four impermeable walls (modeled here as diffusely reflecting walls), and the top wall is moving to the right at a constant prescribed speed.
+Next, we apply it to a standard test case in fluid dynamics: the lid-driven cavity problem.
+In this setup, a gas is confined in a box with four impermeable walls (modeled here as diffusely reflecting), and the top wall moves to the right at a constant prescribed speed.
 The moving top wall induces a circular flow inside the box.
 Following the work of Rana, Torrilhon, and Struchtrup \cite{Rana2013ACavity}, we consider this problem with an intermediate Knudsen number, $\varepsilon=0.08$, for which dynamics beyond Navier-Stokes-Fourier occur.
 We demonstrate that the micro-macro approximation with a coarse mesh in velocity can produce the correct solution.
 The main challenge, just as in the R13 model considered by Rana et al. \cite{Rana2013ACavity}, is the implementation of the boundary conditions.

 The domain we consider is a unit square: $(x,y) \in [0,1] \times [0,1]$.
 At the kinetic level, we assume that the four edges of the unit square are diffusely reflecting walls, meaning that the walls are in thermodynamic equilibrium with the following Maxwell-Boltzmann distribution functions: